 The present club affiliated to the Croquet Association, the national governing body for the game, soon after its formation in 1936.
 Originally the Cassiobury Croquet Club, the club changed its name to the Watford (Cassiobury) Croquet Club in 1996 in order to advertise its location more clearly to visitors from other clubs, to potential new members, and to the public at large.

 The club has played on the same two lawns in Cassiobury Park, near the Shepherds Road entrance off Cassiobury Park Avenue, since its formation.
-A third lawn was added in 2004.
+A third lawn was added in 2004, and a fourth in 2019.
 The original clubhouse, a modest timber structure, was destroyed by fire in 1999 and rebuilt by Watford Council.